-You have control over your growing environment, now take control over your growing system
+You have control over your growing environment, now take control over your growing system!

 Growing hydroponically will provide more control as well as faster, cleaner growth.
-Depending on the hydroponic system you are growing in there is minimal to no area for salts (nutrients) to build up in and cause problems.
+Depending on the hydroponic method you use, there is minimal to no area for salts (nutrients) to build up in and cause problems.
 Flushing and cleaning your system is much easier, leaving a much healthier plant with no toxicities under the right, low feeding program.

 Hydroponics is a method of growing in anything other than soil, this leaves a wide range of systems both custom and mainstream to choose from, making picking a system daunting at times.

 Growing hydroponically is the only way to have complete control over your plant’s root system and what it needs, offering the largest, healthiest, most craft quality yields.

 The growing properties are the same, check and adjust pH and PPM levels accordingly in your tank and feed to the plants.
 You will not need to maintain your pH levels as they will not fluctuate like in other more advanced hydroponic systems.
 This is because the nutrients do not recirculate throughout the growing system like the other methods.
-This growing style requires a higher plant count at roughly 32 plants per 4’x 8′ growing table and because of this it is best suited for high plant count ACMPR license holders, micro-cultivators or licensed producers.
+This growing style requires a higher plant count at roughly 32 plants per 4’x 8′ growing table and because of this, it is best suited for high plant count ACMPR license holders, micro-cultivators or licensed producers.

-You will see rock-wool drain to waste growing in many large scale grow operations as well as ACMPR license holders with high plant counts looking to automate things.
+You will see rock-wool drain to waste growing in many large-scale grow operations as well as ACMPR license holders with high plant counts looking to automate things.
 It is in-expensive to get started in, easy to scale and great for people coming from soil.
 Rock-wool drain to waste is best suited for plants growing 2′ – 3′ in height with above lighting focusing on top flowers.
-This style growing system can have compact vegetative growing rooms because of the cubes not being in “fixed” systems like other styles.
+This style of growing system can have compact vegetative growing rooms because of the cubes not being in “fixed” systems like other styles.
 Packing large amounts of cubes in small spaces for the vegetative phase.
 The mother plants you will need for this system though will make up for the space you saved with the vegetative room because you will need to keep many large mother plants on hand and cloning will be fairly regular depending on the size of the operation.

-The nutrient solution is recirculated through a sealed, high flow container system with intense air being delivered through a much lower water volume then deep water culture, the root growth is explosive due to the nutrients frothing up into the root zone like a beer.
+The nutrient solution is recirculated through a sealed, high flow container system with intense air being delivered through a much lower water volume than deep water culture, the root growth is explosive due to the nutrients frothing up into the root zone like a beer.
 Plants grow extremely fast and maintenance is lower than deep water culture or aeroponics.
 This method is great for growing large trees and can survive a power outage much like deep water culture.
-Water and nutrient consumption is reduced by 95% opposed to soil, rock-wool or coconut husk growing.
+Water and nutrient consumption is reduced by 95% as opposed to soil, rock-wool or coconut husk growing.

 This re-invention of the traditional hydroponics growing methods came from decades of hands-on experience.
 Offering the best aspects of the top hydroponic growing methods with a twist.
-It’s like a luxury spa for your roots, however it does cost more than rock-wool or nutrient film technique to set up.
+It’s like a luxury spa for your roots, however, it does cost more than rock-wool or nutrient film technique to set up.